-P. Haindl, R. Plösch: Specifying Feature-Dependent Maintainability Requirements in an Operational Manner - Results From a Case Study with Practitioners, IWSM MENSURA Conference, Mexico City, Mexico, November 29-30, 2020, accepted for publication.
+P. Haindl, R. Plösch: Specifying Feature-Dependent Maintainability Requirements in an Operational Manner - Results From a Case Study with Practitioners, IWSM MENSURA Conference, Mexico City, Mexico, October 29-30, 2020, in print. pdf

 The TAICOS constraint language allows to express feature-dependent non-functional requirements as quantitative constraints using a compact set of time series operations, time filters, and comparison operators.
 For each of these constraints, thresholds can be defined on feature-level using metrical and ordinal scales.
 The fulfillment of these constraints can be automatically evaluated throughout the engineering cycle and shall support data-driven decision making for improving software quality on feature-level.